 The Juvenile Division is part of the Community Policing Bureau.
 This division is responsible for the D.A.R.E.
 Program and W.I.L.A.
-Program, Teen Drivers Challenge, oversees the Crisis Intervention Services Unit and operates a DCF liaison.
+Program, Teen Drivers Challenge, oversees the Crisis Intervention Specialist Unit and operates a DCF liaison.

 W.I.L.A.
 (Work In Lieu of Arrest) is a diversionary program designed to offer first-time juvenile misdemeanants an alternative to arrest while still providing immediate consequences.
 To successfully complete the program, participants must work 20 hours, spread across five Saturdays, at the Sheriff’s Office Inmate Work Farm.
 This one-time alternative keeps youthful offenders out of the court system and allows them to avoid a permanent criminal record.